eclipse-theia/vscode-builtin-extensions/doc/Publishing.md

 ## Testing

 This section assumes you have a local clone of the [main Theia repo](https://github.com/eclipse-theia/theia).
 Please refer to the Theia documentation for instructions on how to build and run Theia.
 Some built-ins may refuse to run if the VS Code API version reported by Theia is lower that what they require.
-If Theia's default API verison has not been updated yet, you can force a newer version by either setting the `VSCODE_API_VERSION` environment variable or by passing the option `--vscode-api-version <major>.<minor>.<patch>`
+If Theia's default API version has not been updated yet, you can force a newer version by either setting the `VSCODE_API_VERSION` environment variable or by passing the option `--vscode-api-version <major>.<minor>.<patch>`

-If already present, delete folder `plugins` in your local Theia repo folder.
-We will instead use the built-ins we previously built

-    ```bash
-    rm -rf plugins
-    mkdir plugins
-    ```

-Copy the builtin extension `*.vsix` files built above to Theia's `extensions` folder (typically `~/.theia/extensions`)

-    ```bash
-    cp -a dist/* ~/.theia/extensions   # adjust according to where your .theia folder resides
-    ```

-Get rid of a few builtins that will interfere with testing (note: we keep these extensions where they were generated, but remove them from our test Theia application):

-    ```bash
-    cd theia  # back to theia repo
-    rm -rf plugins/ipynb-*
-    rm -rf plugins/extension-editing-*
-    ```

-To test vscode builtin git, we need to remove the Theia-specific git extension from the example application, for this, remove the line referring to
-`"@theia/git": "<Theia version>"` from the `package.json` of the Theia example you use for testing.
+The following script will unzip the packaged .vsix extensions, rename them and copy them to your plugins folder (e.g., could be `~/git/theia/theia/plugins/`).
+Theia does not extract .vsix files on startup anymore, this is handled bei de plugin download currently.

+    npm run theia:testing <YOUR THEIA PLUGINS FOLDER>

+_Note:_  The ones that are currently excluded by theia via `theiaPluginsExcludeIds`, like `github-authentication`, are skipped in this script as well.

 Rebuild the example and start Theia:

-    ```bash
     npm ci && npm run build
     npm run start:browser OR npm run start:electron
-    ```

 Note that startup will take a bit longer than usual while Theia unzips the *.vsix files to `~/.theia/deployedPlugins`.

-- [ ] Connect to `localhost:3000` with a browser
+- [ ] In case of browser example: Connect to `localhost:3000` with a browser
 - [ ] Observe backend log for new exceptions, specially during activation of builtin extensions
 - [ ] quick TypeScript test
 - [ ] quick JSON test